philiptn/mkv-auto/README.md

 1. Run `./prerequisites.sh` to install the necessary `apt` and `pip` packages needed for this utility to work.

 ## Usage
 Note: `defaults.ini` contains the default options set for this utility.
 If you want to make any changes, create a new file named `user.ini` with all the same parameters to override the default settings.
+The same applies for Subliminal [config](https://github.com/Diaoul/subliminal/blob/main/docs/config.toml): `subliminal_defaults.toml` &rarr; `subliminal.toml`

 Tip!
 Save this repository on a fast storage medium (NVMe SSD is optimal), as the process of unpacking and repacking mkv files benefits greatly from high read/write performance.
 Alternatively, point the `TEMP_DIR` variable (from `user.ini`) to a fast storage medium.